Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Introduction

 \section{Introduction}

 Many applications, such as electronic voting \cite{Chaum81,Neff01,ChillottiGGI16,FarzaliyevPSW25}, electronic cash \cite{Chaum82,tcs_VaradharajanNM99,CamenischHL05,asiacrypt_LLNW17,DeoLNS20}, and trial browsing of content \cite{k-TAA_TFS04,dynamic_k-taa_NS05}, require the verification of users' identities while protecting their privacy.
-Anonymous authentication allows authorized users to authenticate to application providers (AP) without revealing their true identities.
+Anonymous authentication enables authorized users to authenticate with application providers (AP) while their real identities will not be disclosed.
 Hence, anonymous authentication can implement authentication and privacy protection.
 However, traditional anonymous authentication has two main issues: (1) it is difficult to trace dishonest users; (2) it cannot limit the authentication times.

 To fix the problems mentioned above, Teranishi et al. \cite{k-TAA_TFS04} first proposed the definition of $k$-times anonymous authentication ($k$-TAA).
 In $k$-TAA, an authorized user is able to anonymously authenticate to AP at most $k$ times; otherwise, the user can be de-anonymized and identified.
-Due to its metrics, $k$-TAA has been applied to e-voting system \cite{Chaum81,Neff01,ChillottiGGI16,FarzaliyevPSW25}, e-cash system \cite{Chaum82,tcs_VaradharajanNM99,CamenischHL05,asiacrypt_LLNW17,DeoLNS20} and system supporting trial browsing of content \cite{k-TAA_TFS04,dynamic_k-taa_NS05}, etc. to protect users' privacy and limit the authentication times.
+Due to its metrics, $k$-TAA has been applied to e-voting system \cite{Chaum81,Neff01,ChillottiGGI16,FarzaliyevPSW25}, e-cash system \cite{Chaum82,tcs_VaradharajanNM99,CamenischHL05,asiacrypt_LLNW17,DeoLNS20} and system supporting trial browsing of content \cite{k-TAA_TFS04,dynamic_k-taa_NS05}. to protect users' privacy and limit the authentication times.

-Considering revocation issues in $k$-TAA, Nguyen et al. \cite{dynamic_k-taa_NS05} proposed the first dynamic $k$-TAA where an AP can revoke a user even he/she access a service less than the allowed times.
+Considering revocation issues in $k$-TAA, Nguyen et al. \cite{dynamic_k-taa_NS05} proposed the first dynamic $k$-TAA where an AP can revoke a user even he/she accesses a service less than the allowed times.
 In dynamic $k$-TAA, each AP can grant and revoke users dynamically and independently.
-For example, in the case of trial browsing, AP may prefer to give access to users with good profile, or they may require some small fee to be included in his group.
+For instance, when offering trial browsing services, an AP might prefer to grant access to users who have favorable profiles, or it might charge some fee for access group membership.

 Nevertheless, existing dynamic $k$-TAA schemes cannot resist quantum computing attacks.
-Although post-quantum $k$-TAA has been proposed \cite{Rupeng_wPRF}, it does not support dynamic grant and revocation.
-Therefore, it is unsuitable to apply to environments that require flexible user management.
-This paper proposes the first post-quantum dynamic $k$-TAA to implement this function.
+Although post-quantum $k$-TAA has been proposed \cite{Rupeng_wPRF}, it does not support dynamic grant and revocation, and can not control the release of attributes.
+Therefore, it is unsuitable to environments that require flexible user management and fine-grain authentication.
+In this paper, we design the first post-quantum dynamic $k$-TAA with attribute-based authentication to address the problem mentioned above.